Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Scaling Up Non-linear LRCs

 \section{Scaling Up Non-linear LRCs}

-A scalable DEER or ELK approximation, first computes the dense Jacobian of the NSSM, as shown in Line~7 of Algorithm~\ref{alg:elk}, and then extracts its diagonal as shown in Line~8.
-This results in a quasi approximation of the original DEER technique, called Quasi-DEER and Quasi-ELK~\cite{gonzalez2024towards}. \paragraph{Our Parallelization.} Instead of following this approach, we directly modify the underlying nonlinear LRC of Equation~\eqref{eq:lrc}, such that its Jacobian is diagonal by the formulation itself.
-The main idea of this modification is that the state-connectivity submatrices $a^x$, $w^x$, $g^{max,x}$, and $k^{max,x}$ of the state-and-input-connectivity matrices $a$, $w$, $g^{max}$, and $k^{max}$, are constant parameter matrices that are theselves diagonlizable.
+~ A scalable DEER or ELK approximation, first computes the dense Jacobian of the non-linear RNN, as shown in Line~7 of Algorithm~\ref{alg:elk}, and then extracts its diagonal as shown in Line~8.
+This results in a quasi approximation of the original DEER/ELK technique, called quasi-DEER and quasi-ELK~\cite{gonzalez2024towards}. \paragraph{Our Parallelization.} Instead of following this approach, we directly modify the underlying non-linear LRC-Equation~\eqref{eq:lrc}, such that its Jacobian is diagonal by the model formulation itself.
+The main idea of this modification is that the state-connectivity submatrices $a^x$, $w^x$ and $g^{max,x}$ are constant parameter matrices that are themselves diagonalizable.
 Consequently, all cross terms are zeroed out in the LRC through diagonalization.
-Accordingly, we learn the complex diagonal matrices directly, instead.
+Accordingly, we learn the complex diagonal matrices (vectors) directly, instead.

-As a result, our own algorithm is no longer a quasi-approximation, as we do not explicitly remove nondiagonal entries.
-Instead we learn their contribution to the dynamics, within the complex eigenvalues of the diagonal.
+As a result, our own algorithm is no longer a quasi-approximation, as we do not explicitly remove non-diagonal entries of the Jacobian during parallelization.
+Instead, we inherently learn their contribution to the dynamics in the model, within the complex eigenvalues of the diagonal.
 Consequently, Line~8, $J_s\,{\leftarrow}\,\text{Diag}(J_s)$ of Algorithm~\ref{alg:elk}, is not needed anymore, and the update computations become more efficient.
-In this way, we retain the best of both approaches: A much more precise, more stable, and more scalable, parallelization technique.
+In this way, we retain the best of both approaches: A much more precise, more stable, and more scalable, parallelization technique by model design.